lukebellis/ModernWPStarter/README.md

 <h1 align="center">Modern WordPress Starter</h1>

 <p align="center">
-  A streamlined WordPress setup using Docker, DDEV, and a custom initialization script to kickstart your development with ease.
+  A streamlined WordPress setup designed to kickstart your development process with ease.
+Leveraging Docker, DDEV, and a bespoke initialisation script, this project aims to provide a consistent and efficient environment for WordPress development.
 </p>

 ## Features

-- **Docker-based environment** ensuring consistency across development, staging, and production.
+- **Docker-based environment** Ensures consistency across development, staging, and production environments.
-- **DDEV integration** for simple and powerful local development.
+- **DDEV integration** Offers a simple yet powerful local development environment that's flexible and easy to use.
-- **Custom Bash script** for initialising projects, managing dependencies, and setting up WordPress with best practices.
+- **Custom Bash script** Simplifies project initialisation, dependency management, and WordPress setup with a focus on best practices.
 - Enhanced security and configuration through environment-specific setups.
+- **Tailwind CSS Integration** The custom theme comes pre-equipped with Tailwind CSS, enabling you to utilise this utility-first CSS framework for rapid UI development.

 ## Prerequisites